Gueni/OBC/README.md

 ## PCB Design

-The `pcb_design` directory contains all the files related to the PCB layout and design.
+The `0010 PFC Design` directory contains all the files related to the PCB layout and design.
 It includes Gerber files, BOM (Bill of Materials), and schematic diagrams.

 ## Control Circuit